Key takeaways

 Your business spending doesn’t align with this card’s bonus categories

 Also keep in mind that Amex Membership Rewards points are best for travel and far from ideal if you want to rack up cash back or points you can redeem for merchandise or gift cards.
-The fact is, you’ll only get 0.7 cents per point in value when you redeem rewards for purchases with the Amex Pay with Points feature, 0.6 cents per point if you redeem points for statement credits and anywhere from 0.5 cents to 1 cent per point for gift cards.
+You’ll only get 0.7 cents per point in value when you redeem rewards for purchases with the Amex Pay with Points feature, 0.6 cents per point if you redeem points for statement credits and anywhere from 0.5 cents to 1 cent per point for gift cards.

 If you want a way to redeem rewards for non-travel redemptions and still get at least 1 cent per point, the Amex Business Gold is not the business credit card for you.